yugabyte/yugabyte-db/docs/content/preview/develop/learn/acid-transactions-ysql.md

 ## Types of transactions

-YugabytedDB provides strong [ACID](#ACID) guarantees on three categories of transactions:
+YugabytedDB provides strong ACID guarantees on three categories of transactions:

-1. [**Single-row**](../../../architecture/transactions/single-row-transactions/) transactions are transactions where all operations impact a single row (that is, a key).
-Single-row ACID is easier to achieve as, in most distributed databases, the data for a single row doesn’t cross into other nodes.
+1. [Single-row](../../../architecture/transactions/single-row-transactions/) transactions are transactions where all operations impact a single row (that is, a key).
+Single-row ACID is easier to achieve as, in most distributed databases, the data for a single row doesn't cross into other nodes.

-1. [**Single-shard**](../../../architecture/transactions/single-row-transactions/) transactions occur when all rows involved in the transaction's operations exist in a single shard (which lies in a single node) of a distributed database.
+1. [Single-shard](../../../architecture/transactions/single-row-transactions/) transactions occur when all rows involved in the transaction's operations exist in a single shard (which lies in a single node) of a distributed database.

-1. [**Distributed**](../../../architecture/transactions/distributed-txns/) transactions impact a set of rows distributed across shards that are themselves spread across multiple nodes distributed across a data center, region or globally.
+1. [Distributed](../../../architecture/transactions/distributed-txns/) transactions impact a set of rows distributed across shards that are themselves spread across multiple nodes distributed across a data center, region or globally.

 YugabyteDB has separate optimizations for each to make them faster.